About MDCC

 kamden.nicholas@cmmns.com

-Kamden Nicholas comes to Mi’kmawey Debert as the new Curatorial Associate working in Collections.
+Kamden Nicholas is Mi’kmawey Debert’s Curatorial Associate working in Collections.

 Kamden is from Pictou Landing First Nation and Coxheath, Cape Breton equally.